MANUAL OF OPERATIONS

 (b) A protest on a referee’s decision will only be considered when it concerns a question of misapplication of a rule that hastens to a suspension of a player or team official over and above the actual game in which the suspension was assessed.

 (c) A game official’s discretion and judgment of the rules may not be protested.

 (d) The participation of a player or team official deemed to be ineligible can be protested.

 (e) A violation of any GHGHL or OWHA rule, regulation or policy deemed to have had a significant and legitimate effect on the outcome of the game can be protested.

 (a) All protests shall be filed with the GHGHL Executive and the GHGHL Association Representative of the opposing team.
 It must be emailed within twenty-four (24) hours of the receipt of the protest.
-The protest shall set out rules and regulations, supported by evidence and shall be signed by the Coach or Manager and the GHGHL League Association Representative and the President of the Association from the protesting team.
+The protest shall set out rules and regulations, supported by evidence and shall be signed by the Coach or Manager and the GHGHL League Association Representative or the President of the Association from the protesting team.

-(d) The hearing, if necessary, shall be at the discretion of the GHGHL Executive member and he/she shall notify the Protest Committee and the teams involved of the time and location of the hearing.
+(d) The hearing, if necessary, shall be at the discretion of the GHGHL Executive member and he/she shall notify the Discretion Committee and the teams involved of the time and location of the hearing.

 ARTICLE XII - Protest Rules / Protest Procedures - Super Sunday

 Super Sunday presents challenges concerning protests in so much that any protest would be virtually impossible to administer.
 All games are played on the same day and all within a few hours, so any formal protest would not be feasible.